 Before you create "solutions" find a tool/method to maintain alignment, across the enterprise, with top-line objectives.
 I recommend the Digital Measurement and Marketing Model, created by Google executive Avinash Kaushik.
-The model facilitates structured thinking and if used correctly, can be invaluable in maintaining alignment between your top-line objectives, digital strategies, KPIs, targets, and segments.
+The model facilitates structured thinking and if used correctly, can be valuable in maintaining alignment between your top-line objectives, digital strategies, KPIs, targets, and audience segments.

 This alignment framework will also help protect against tendency to lose sight of the original problem.

 Other causes may be related to how you think about your business and your approach to decision-making.